mustakshif/Asri/README.md

 Latest updates:

+### v1.1.1

+* Improved the distribution of keyword context and document paths in the horizontal layout of the search list.
+* Fixed an issue on Mac where, in dark mode with system scroll bar set to auto-hide, certain page elements would still display the light mode scroll bar.
+* Updated the theme instructions to highlight changes that might affect the user experience.

 ### v1.1.0

 * **Introduced pinned top bar, and now it is possible to pin the top bar using code snippets.**
 * Fixed an issue where the background blur of the floating backlink panel was not working properly in certain cases.

-### v1.0.9

-* Optimized the style of selected items in the search list when grouped by documents.
-* Improved the display of icons in the bottom navigation of the emoji menu.
-* Fine-tuned the font color of the body text for a softer page rendering.
-* Fixed an issue where the background color of select menus were abnormal in dark mode on Windows.

 Check all updates here 👉 [CHANGELOG](./CHANGELOG.md)